 The Blue Jay on his scooter in the fifth inning.

 Eighth inning: Pat Tabler of the Blue Jays batting with the bases loaded.
 He had a career average of near .500 with the bases loaded and, in fact, singled to right to drive in a run.
 I took the photo because I thought in infield looked crowded.
-From the upper deck, it looked to me like a blimp shot.

 Don Mattingly of the Yankees popping out to third.
 The Blue Jay pitcher is Bob MacDonald.